xHunterW/Credit-Card-Optimization-Tool/README.md

 # Current Limitations

-No sign-up bonuses or first-year fee waivers (In development).
+No sign-up bonuses or first-year fee waivers (in development).

 No import sheet for up to date credit card rates (In development for Chase/CapitalOne/Amex/Citi/Robinhood Cards).